 The National Plan for Mobilisation against Addictions (2018-2022) emphasises the importance of implementing a genuine national strategy based on better coordination between the various services involved (police, customs, Gendarmerie, justice).
 Money laundering, a key issue in a dynamic French drug market, is a major priority.
 The challenge of international cooperation, in particular, has also been placed at the forefront, notably the important role of French overseas departments (Guiana, Martinique and Guadeloupe, together with the French overseas territory Saint-Martin) in supplying the mainland market with cocaine.
 France's international actions are mainly based on the networks of internal security attachés, customs attachés and liaison magistrates in the main production and transit countries.
 Lastly, emphasis is placed on prevention to stop young people, especially minors becoming involved in local trafficking, firmly established in large cities.

 In February 2020, the Ministry of the Interior officially announced the creation of OFAST (Anti-Narcotics Office), which succeeds OCRTIS (Central Office for the Repression of Drug-related Offences).
 This creation corresponds to the State's desire to increase cooperation between the various services in charge of law enforcement: police, customs, military police [gendarmerie] and justice.
 OFAST is organised into three divisions, "strategy", "intelligence" and "operations", to respond to the three missions "understand", "target" and "act".
 They are headed respectively by a customs administrator, a military police [gendarmerie] colonel and a divisional commissioner.
+The deputy head of the office comes from the judiciary.
 At a territorial level, OFAST has eleven regional offices and five territorial detachments.
-As of 30 September 2020, 103 operational drug intelligence units (CROSS) were deployed throughout the country.
+Since September 30, 2020, 104 operational drug intelligence units (CROSS) have been deployed throughout the country, one per department.
+One of their missions is to establish a map of the deal points located in French territory and their evolution on a quarterly basis.
+In 2021, the government announced the creation of a reporting portal for citizens to provide the police and gendarmerie with information about narcotic trafficking and its actors.
+This information is then transmitted to the CROSS for processing.
+This scheme should be fully operational during 2022.

-As of 1st January 2021, France had 187 prison establishments with a total operational capacity of 60 583.
-With 62 673 inmates, there are 103 inmates for every 100 beds in France.
-The situation of penitentiary establishments was strongly impacted by the health crisis of 2020 (see T3).
 The only recent surveys on the subject merely provide preliminary or partial data because they are not nationwide.
-However, studies conducted about a dozen years ago demonstrated that one third of new inmates stated prolonged, regular use of illegal drugs in the year prior to entering prison.
-Nearly 11% of inmates stating that they used illegal drugs on a regular basis used multiple substances prior to their imprisonment.
-10% of inmates were addicted, but the total number of problem drug users (PDU) in prison settings is not quantified in France.
-More recent surveys, conducted in a more localised manner, estimate the proportion of people using cannabis at between 35 and 40%.
+They estimate the proportion of people using cannabis at between 35 and 40%.
 Quantification of other products leads to very different results depending on the studies.
 No studies provide data on NPS use in prisons.
-Inmates have greater rates of infectious disease than the general population: although declining, HIV infection prevalences vary, depending on the source, from 0.6% to 2.0% (three to four times the prevalence in the general population), while prevalences of HCV are from 4.2% to 6.9% (four to five times higher).
+Inmates have greater rates of infectious disease than the general population: although declining, HIV infection prevalences vary, depending on the source, from 0.6% to 2.0% (three to four times the prevalence in the general population), while prevalences of HCV are from 4.2% to 6.9% (four to five times higher.

-The Ministry of Health has been responsible for healthcare in prison since 1994.
-Health care in prison is made up of health units in prison settings (USMP) which offer somatic and psychiatric care.
+Health care in prison is made up of prison health units (USMP) which offer somatic and psychiatric care.
 Psychiatric care units (regional medico-psychological hospital services - SMPR) coordinate and support USMP.
-They have hospital places for during the day.
-To treat people presenting with addictive behaviour and the resulting somatic and/or psychiatric symptoms, these units can benefit from working with a CSAPA in a prison environment, located in eleven of the largest institutions in France (representing around a quarter of the imprisoned population) or other addiction care specialists, depending on the local organisations.
-A reference CSAPA is designated to each prison.
-Its aims are to help prepare prisoners for getting out and to promote the necessary monitoring of the inmates on their release.
-In 2017, 201 CSAPA reported that they had worked in a prison, with 11 CSAPA exclusively working in prisons (previously Antennes-Toxicomanies, created at the end of the 1980s) and 126 being reference CSAPA.
-These centres worked in 162 different prisons.
+They have hospital psychiatric places for during the day.
+To treat people presenting with addictive behaviour and the resulting somatic and/or psychiatric symptoms, these units can benefit from working with a CSAPA (specialised drug treatment centre) in a prison environment.
+A reference CSAPA in charge of helping prepare prisoners for getting out, is designated to each prison.

 To guarantee the application of harm reduction measures, two main ways of preventing the spread of infectious diseases have been implemented in prison settings since 1996.
 Firstly, inmates have to be able to not only continue their opioid substitution treatment (OST) that was prescribed to them before they were imprisoned but to also start such a treatment if they so desire.
 In addition to substitution, prison establishments offer prevention and decontamination tools for fighting against HIV and hepatitis’s.